 Can I benchmark my performance against the state average?

-At this time, only the national average benchmark for residential recycling is available.
-It’s based on the 2016 State of Curbside Report which can be accessed here: 2016 State of Curbside Report.
-State level benchmarking will be available in a future release of the MMP program.
+At this time, only the U.S. national average benchmark for residential recycling is available.
+It’s based on the 2016 State of Curbside Report.
+State and region-specific benchmarking will be available in a future release of the program.

 Is the Economic Benefits report based on national data or local?